deepfence/golang_deepfence_sdk/client/docs/ModelPod.md

 `func (o *ModelPod) UnsetProcesses()`

 UnsetProcesses ensures that no value is present for Processes, not even an explicit nil
+### GetSecretScanStatus

+`func (o *ModelPod) GetSecretScanStatus() string`

+GetSecretScanStatus returns the SecretScanStatus field if non-nil, zero value otherwise.

+### GetSecretScanStatusOk

+`func (o *ModelPod) GetSecretScanStatusOk() (*string, bool)`

+GetSecretScanStatusOk returns a tuple with the SecretScanStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSecretScanStatus

+`func (o *ModelPod) SetSecretScanStatus(v string)`

+SetSecretScanStatus sets SecretScanStatus field to given value.

+### GetVulnerabilityScanStatus

+`func (o *ModelPod) GetVulnerabilityScanStatus() string`

+GetVulnerabilityScanStatus returns the VulnerabilityScanStatus field if non-nil, zero value otherwise.

+### GetVulnerabilityScanStatusOk

+`func (o *ModelPod) GetVulnerabilityScanStatusOk() (*string, bool)`

+GetVulnerabilityScanStatusOk returns a tuple with the VulnerabilityScanStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVulnerabilityScanStatus

+`func (o *ModelPod) SetVulnerabilityScanStatus(v string)`

+SetVulnerabilityScanStatus sets VulnerabilityScanStatus field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)